Successful card design in 3 steps: UX, UI, and Framework

-I just completed my four-month assignment in the Peace Corps Response program in Port Vila, Vanuatu.
+I just completed my six-month assignment in the Peace Corps Response program in Port Vila, Vanuatu.
 I took a leave of absence from my job, packed everything I own into a storage unit and headed out to a country I had never been to, all in the name of a new cross-cultural experience.
 The specific job title of my PCR position was web design and development consultant for the Ministry of Youth and Sports, a branch of Vanuatu government.

 AIGA Raleigh Member Returns from Second Stint of Peace Corps Service in Vanuatu